-TYPE OF ASSESSMENTS: A variety of assessment tools and strategies should be used to gather RECOMMENDED information that determines the educational needs of this student.
-[Check yes or no for each assessment.]
-YES NO Assessment in All Areas Related to the Suspected Disability(ies) - describes the student's performance in any area related to the child's suspected disability(ies).
-List recommended assessment(s): Educational Assessment - includes the history of the student's educational progress in the general curriculum and includes current information on the student's performance.
-Observation of the Student - includes the student's interaction in the student's classroom environment or in a child's natural environment or an early intervention program.
+Assessment Information Type of Assessments: The school district uses a variety of assessment tools to gather information about the educational needs of your student.
+This table includes the different types of assessments and whether your school district recommends them for your student.
+RECOMMENDED No Assessment in All Areas Related to the Suspected Disability or Disabilities - describes the student's performance in any area related to the child's suspected disability or disabilities.
+List recommended assessment(s): Educational Assessment - includes the history of the student's educational progress in the general curriculum and includes current information on the student's academic performance.
+Observation of the Student - includes an observation of the student's interactions in the classroom environment, in the student's natural environment, or in an early intervention program.
 Health Assessment - details any medical problems or constraints that may affect the student's education.
-Psychological Assessment - describes the student's learning capacity and learning style in relationship to social/emotional development and skills.
-Home Assessment - details any pertinent family history and home situations that may
+Psychological Assessment - helps to identify a student's strengths and weaknesses as it relates to academics and social-emotional learning, as well as their individual learning style.
+Home Assessment - details any family history and home situations that may affect the student's education and, with written consent, may include a home visit.

-PARENT RESPONSE SECTION
+This assessment is required for initial evaluations and re-evaluations.

-Please indicate your response by checking at least one (1) box and returning a signed copy to the school district.
-Please keep one copy for your records.
-Thank you.
+Please indicate if you accept or reject the proposed assessments above by checking at least one box below.
+This section also gives you the opportunity to request additional assessments.
+Please return a signed copy to the district.

 I accept the proposed evaluation in full.

 I reject the proposed evaluation in full.

 I accept the proposed evaluation in part and request that only the listed assessments be completed:

 I additionally request the following assessment(s):

-assessment(s) listed above:
+Assessment(s) listed above:

-other assessments: (specify)
+Other assessment(s): specify

+I request to access all summaries of assessment reports at least two days in advance of the Team discussion [603 CMR

+28.04(2)(c)]

-Signature of Parent, Guardian, Educational Surrogate Parent, Student 18 and Over Required signature once a student reaches 18 unless there is a court appointed guardian.
+Signature of Parent(s), Guardian, Educational Surrogate Parent, or Student 18 and Over student signature is required once a student reaches 18 unless there is a court-appointed guardian